Figma

 IMPROVED Drill Selection Menu

-These 3 phases of the design process were a continuous cycle throughout Point blank’s development, conceptualizing and building out the simulator’s various flows and screens until user testing could be authorized and the next stages of design could begin.
+These three design phases formed a continuous cycle in Point Blank’s development—conceptualizing and building simulator flows and screens until user testing was approved and the next stage could begin.

 I’d love to chat with you!